-There are many adapters available that allow you to add bottle cages under the down-tube or on any other tube that doesn’t have bosses, many of which are shown on this website.
-I’ve been happy with some Zefal Gizmos (Amazon) and the Elite VIP (Amazon), but my preferred option is one that I found at Decathlon, the APB 300 (shown on the right).
+There are many adapters available that allow you to add bottle cages under the down-tube or on any other tube that doesn’t have bosses, many of which are shown in this bikepacking.com article and on this website.
+My favorite models are the Elite VIP (Amazon) and Decathlon APB 300 (shown on the right).

 Because I use a rear rack and rack-top bag instead of a seatpost-mounted bag (see the next page on Bags), I can mount two water bottles behind my saddle.
-There are many mounts available to do this that are popular with triathletes, the one I use is made by Tacx (Wiggle, Amazon) but I’ve heavily reinforced and modified it to make it more robust and stand up to the challenges of ultracycling.
-Bottles mounted behind the saddle are far more prone to bounce out on rough terrain than are bottles mounted inside the frame, so it’s better to use bottle cages that have a very firm grasp on the bottle; I find that the Arundel Mandible that I mentioned above (which are available in carbon: Wiggle, Amazon or plastic: Wiggle) works really well.
+There are many mounts available to do this that are popular with triathletes, the one I use is made by Tacx (Amazon) but I’ve heavily reinforced and modified it to make it more robust and stand up to the challenges of bikepacking.
+Bottles mounted behind the saddle are far more prone to bounce out on rough terrain than are bottles mounted inside the frame, so it’s better to use bottle cages that have a very firm grasp on the bottle; I find that the Arundel Mandible mentioned above (in carbon: Amazon or plastic: Amazon) works really well.

-Profile Design offer a variety of methods for putting a bottle between the Handlebars, Aerobars & Gloves.
+Profile Design offer a variety of methods for putting a bottle between the Aerobars.
 However, those require the aerobars to be placed reasonably wide apart and many ultracyclists use this space for navigation and lighting equipment, so the setup needs to be chosen carefully.

 Some full frame bags designed for bikepacking incorporate an opening for a hydration hose to come out of so that hydration bladders can be stored inside (e.g., Apidura).
 Small backpacks with integrated hydration bladders (the best-known brand being CamelBak) are popular with mountain bikers and there are some ultracyclists who use them.
 Personally, I don’t like wearing a backpack while cycling because it reduces cooling in hot weather and puts strain on my neck and shoulders.
 Some ultracyclists are happy using this setup, but if you are considering doing so then you should do some Multi-Day Training Rides with it, including in hot weather, before deciding whether to use it during a long race.

-If putting a bottle under the down-tube, a cover should be used to keep the valve clean (e.g., there is a version of the Elite Corsa, Amazon).
+If putting a bottle under the down-tube, a cover should be used to keep the valve clean (e.g., there is a version of the Elite Corsa that has an integrated cover: Amazon).